iQPP: A Benchmark for Image Query Performance Prediction: Benchmark Resources

 {\bf PASCAL VOC 2012.} PASCAL VOC 2012 \cite{Everingham-IJCV-2015} is a data set of 17,125 images covering a wide range of computer vision tasks such as image segmentation, object detection and object recognition.
 It contains a broad array of real-life scenes, depicting more than 20 object categories.
 The data set provides annotations for bounding boxes, object classes and contours.

 Our work increases the value of the data set by supplementing the available tasks with an additional entry, that of content-based image retrieval.
 We generate a selection of query images which are held out from the image list.
 We consider two variations of the retrieval process: easy and hard.
 For the easy track, we crop the bounding boxes of random objects and use the cropped objects as query images, marking as positive any image that contains the searched object class.
-The difficult track focuses on multi-object queries, marking as positive any image that contains all of the object classes seen in the query image.
+The difficult track focuses on multi-object queries (illustrating certain activities, e.g.~person riding a bike, cats playing), marking as positive any image that contains all of the object classes seen in the query image.
 We generate 350 single-object queries and 350 multi-object queries for evaluation purposes.
 For supervised predictors, we generate an equally large and identically balanced set of queries (700) for training.

 {\bf Caltech-101.} Caltech-101 \cite{Li-CT-2022} is an object recognition data set, which we repurpose to address the CBIR task.
 The data set consists of images depicting objects from one of 100 object classes.
 Additional images are provided to represent a visual clutter (background) class.
 The data set contains 9,146 images.
 We keep 700 images as training queries and another 700 images as test queries.